 12. Could the number of eggs or young ones produced by an oviparous and viviparous mother be equal?
 Why?

-No, the number of eggs or young ones produced by an oviparous and viviparous mother are not equal, the number of eggs produced by oviparous mothers is more comparatively because in oviparous animals, fertilization talks place outside the uterus whereas in viviparous animals’ development takes place inside the uterus which makes successful incubation of young animals lesser.
+No, the number of eggs or young ones produced by an oviparous and viviparous mother are not equal.
+The number of eggs produced by oviparous mothers is more comparatively because in oviparous animals, fertilization takes place outside the uterus, whereas in viviparous animals’ development takes place inside the uterus, which makes successful incubation of young animals lesser.

 When eggs are present outside, there is a risk of getting eaten by predators due to their immobility.
 Therefore, in order to sustain the progeny, there is a requirement for more of eggs.